 EXPLAINED: Why Some Striped Backs Are Forbidden in Football Kits

-- Purpose of Rule: The rule exists to ensure clear visibility of player numbers for all, while allowing for traditional designs when possible.
+- Visibility: The rule aims to maintain clear visibility of player numbers for all stakeholders while allowing teams to keep their traditional patterns when contrast allows.

 If you've been watching the UEFA Champions League this week, you might have spotted something curious about striped and half-and-half kits - while some teams can keep their design behind player numbers, others are forced to use solid-color spaces.
 Barcelona's Blaugrana half-and-half design continues behind their numbers, but Feyenoord must use a solid white patch on their green and white shirt.
 What's the story behind this seemingly inconsistent rule?